 Round 2: MMA

 For many people, training BJJ is just a means to an end and because that end is MMA competition, the answer to the gi vs no gi debate seems straightforward to them.
 After all, MMA is always performed without a gi and there’s no grabbing of the clothing allowed so focusing on no gi exclusively does make sense at first glance.
 However, there are several elite MMA competitors like Demian Maia and Ronaldo ‘Jacare’ Souza who have never stopped training in the gi regardless of the fact that they started competing exclusively without it.
 John Danaher himself actually believes that training in the gi helps improve defensive reactions whereas no gi helps improve offensive reactions instead, so both have their own unique benefits regardless of how you compete.

 With that being said, it’s worth noting that those top-tier gi competitors who move to MMA undoubtedly alter their training.
 They might not throw away the gi altogether but they certainly taper down their time spent in it, and Danaher’s own competition team specialized heavily in no gi throughout their time together.
 All grappling training is beneficial for MMA, but this round has to be given to no gi just for the more direct transference of skills.

 Round 3: Jiu-Jitsu Competition

->

-> Conversely, major gi tournaments happen several times a year.
-While the IBJJF Pan-Ams, European open, and world championships are not quite as prestigious as ADCC, they provide multiple times more opportunity for athletes to compete.
-In short, success in gi competition can keep elite athletes at the forefront of BJJ news and media all year-round vs no gi competition which might be more sporadic, but certainly pays more per event.
+Conversely, major gi tournaments happen several times a year.
+While the IBJJF Pan-Ams, European open, and world championships are not quite as prestigious as ADCC generally speaking, they are the most prestigious gi events by a mile.
+In short, success in no gi competition can keep elite athletes at the forefront of BJJ news and media all year-round whereas gi competition might be more sporadic throughout the year.

->

-> And The Winner of Gi vs No Gi Is…
+And The Winner of Gi vs No Gi Is…